rhysd/vim.wasm/wasm/README.md

 <script type="module" src="index.js" />
 ```

-Your script `index.js` must be loaded as `type="module"` because this npm package provides ES Module.
+Your script `index.js` must be loaded as `type="module"` because this npm package provides ES Module
+unless you use some JS source bundler.

 ### Prepare `index.js`